teaching-on-testbeds/hello-fabric/notebooks/configure_jupyter.md

 ::: {.cell .markdown}

-Scroll down to the "Generate SSH Key Pair" section.
-Set the "Name" to `fabric_bastion_key` and the "Key Type" to **bastion**, exactly as shown here.
+Click on the "Bastion" tab, then scroll down to the "Generate Bastion Key Pair" section.
+Set the "Name" to `fabric_bastion_key`, exactly as shown here.
 You can write anything you want in the "Description" field.

 ![](images/fabric-gen-bastion.png)

-Then, click "Generate Key Pair".
+Then, click "Generate".

 :::